Paptop/Breakout/README.md

 2) Refactor basic functionality of Ball and Paddle in separate abstract class
 3) Add PowerUps
 4) Fix small bugs with collision and impact
+5) The tick methods of entities such as ball,paddle can be decoupled is to small sections

 ## Structure
 Main Thread is the gameloop.
 Level is a manage of game entities and paddle placement.